Moving into America’s Largest Home

-Almost a century and a quarter ago this month, George Vanderbilt moved into Biltmore House.
+More than 125 years ago this month, George Vanderbilt moved into Biltmore House.

 Have you ever moved into a custom-designed new home?
 If you have, you know that the punch list never seems quite buttoned-up on moving day.
 Little details seem to linger even after the last box is unpacked—and it was no different for the owner of America’s Largest Home.

 Ground was broken in 1889, and during the course of the six years that followed, George Vanderbilt had been in close touch with his supervising architect Richard Sharp Smith, Biltmore House lead architect Richard Morris Hunt, and landscape architect Frederick Law Olmsted.
 Hunt passed away in August 1895, just months before completion of the house, but Sharp Smith was able to complete the plan.

 When he came to stay for periods of time at the construction site, George Vanderbilt stayed in what was called the Brick Farm House, a property he purchased from Asheville entrepreneur B. J. Alexander in 1889.
 Sharp Smith renovated the property, which included a mill and farm buildings, so that it was comfortable enough to accommodate Vanderbilt and his project team when they visited to check on the estate’s progress.

 In the months leading up to the official opening, carpentry and cabinetry were among the final touches.
 With George Vanderbilt’s move-in scheduled for October, archival information shows that Richard Sharp Smith hired 16 additional cabinetmakers to speed up progress.

 On his first night at Biltmore, George Vanderbilt slept in the Bachelors’ Wing because his bedroom wasn’t finished.
 There was another issue, too, described in the papers of Frederick Law Olmsted: